-Ken has over 20 years in senior management roles in the electronic payments industry including senior vice president at RBS Lynk (now WorldPay), vice president at Triton Systems and general manager at VeriFone.
+Ken Paull Ken has over 20 years in senior management roles in the electronic payments industry including senior vice president at RBS Lynk (now WorldPay), vice president at Triton Systems and general manager at VeriFone.
 He was responsible for building and rapidly growing what is now WorldPay’s national account payments division while also directing the turnaround of what had been a declining ATM processing business.

 Logan LaHive Fresh off a new round of funding, Belly has its sights set on expanding beyond the 17 markets in which it is already a presence.
 But, with such low barriers to entry in loyalty not tied to payment, the skeptics are circling - wondering what's next for it and the space in general.
 Market Platform Dynamics (MPD) CEO Karen Webster tees up these topics and more with Belly CEO Logan LaHive.